 2018 March 22 - "Equal-Hours Equinox" Timebank Potluck

-Tucson Time Traders timebank community meeting & potluck.
-Presentation and discussion about timebanking with coordinators and members of Tucson Time Traders.
+Tucson Timebank community meeting & potluck.
+Presentation and discussion about timebanking with coordinators and members of Tucson Timetraders.
 Please bring your laptop computer, tablet, or smartphone to use the website.
 You can also bring your dinner or something to share if you like.

 Free and open to the public, families / kids welcome, carpooling / rides may be available.